morehshin/TheRadicalOutside/TheRadicalOutsideLibrary/README.md

 ### Notes
 - Before the session's end, there should be at least 8 files in your folder.
-  - A .pdf or .md file for each work you've included (7-10) and 1 bibliography.md file.
+  - A .pdf file for each work you've included (between 7-10) and one bibliography.md file.